Mostafa-Mohamed-Atef/Homelander-Memes-API/TO-DO.md

-Great question!
-To make your Django REST Framework project a **complete, portfolio-worthy CRUD API project** that demonstrates your skills, you should ensure it covers the following areas:

----

 ## 1. **Full CRUD Functionality**
 - **Create**: Ability to add new memes (POST).
 - **Read**: List all memes and retrieve individual meme details (GET).